GavenDcosta/100dayscodingchallenge-/README.md

 Day 20: I wrote a code that notifies the user

-Day 21: I wrote a code which will take value from the user and will print Even or Odd in the textarea
+Day 21: I wrote a JS code which will take value from the user and will print Even or Odd in the textarea

+Day 22: I wrote a JS code which wwill take value from the user and will print its Factorial in the text area